redbluesquare/DevOps-Course-Workshop-Module-09-CD-Learners/azure_devops.md

 This project is currently configured to have the Boards use the "Agile" process - ADO offers several in-built flows so you may work with different terminology; [Azure offer more info on those here](https://learn.microsoft.com/en-us/azure/devops/boards/work-items/guidance/choose-process?view=azure-devops&tabs=agile-process#default-processes).

-Go to "Boards" and raise a new "Work Item" of type "Issue".
+Go to "Boards" and raise a new "Work Item" of type "Feature".
 Give yourself a simple task, such as "Change the text on the homepage".

-Take a moment to look at what fields are offered to be tweaked, such as the state ("To Do" etc.), the priority, and a more detailed description, then save the issue.
+Take a moment to look at what fields are offered to be tweaked, such as the state ("New", "Active", "Resolved" etc.), the priority, and a more detailed description, then save the issue.

 Make a note of the issue number, and check that appears as you'd expect on the "Boards" view.
 One nice feature of ADO is that we can easily associate branches, PRs and individual commits with work items.
 First, check this is enabled for your repository through:
 * Project Settings